skip to Main Content

 This is a bidding site.
 You first need to make sure you complete your profile then submit it for approval.
 Once approved, you’ll be able to send proposals (or apply) for jobs on the site.
 Make sure you really understand the art of sending winning proposals.
 Read a lot about that.
 Learn learn learn.

 Make sure you choose clients with verified payment sources for hourly jobs.
 For fixed price jobs, the client needs to fund a milestone before you start working.
 That is how your payment will be guaranteed.
+Once again, I highly recommend Upwork since it genuinely is still hot at the moment.

 Here’s how to make your first $1,000 in Upwork.